miladrahimi/laravel-jwt-auth/README.md

 $jwt = JwtAuth::generateToken($user);
 ```

-For example you may generate JWT from users in the sign in process like this:
+For example you may generate JWT from users in the sign-in process like this:

 ```
 $credential = [